rust-lang/rust/text/0000-kinds-of-allocators.md

 allocators: we want to ensure that adding support for them does not inadvertantly kill any chance for adding GC later.

-### The inspiration for Kind
+### The inspiration for Layout

 Some aspects of the design of this RFC were selected in the hopes that it would make such integration easier.
-In particular, the introduction of the relatively high-level `Kind` abstraction was developed, in part, as a way that a GC-aware allocator would build up a tracing method associated with a kind.
+In particular, the introduction of the relatively high-level `Kind` abstraction was developed, in part, as a way that a GC-aware allocator would build up a tracing method associated with a layout.

 Then I realized that the `Kind` abstraction may be valuable on its own, without GC: It encapsulates important patterns when working with representing data as memory records.

+(Later we decided to rename `Kind` to `Layout`, in part to avoid confusion with the use of the word "kind" in the context of higher-kinded types (HKT).)

-So, this RFC offers the `Kind` abstraction without promising that it solves the GC problem.
+So, this RFC offers the `Layout` abstraction without promising that it solves the GC problem.
 (It might, or it might not; we don't know yet.)

 ### Forwards-compatibility